Appearance

 Exporting your trades

 Export the log as CSV or Excel (XLSX) from the export menu.
-The export includes an End Reason column (the chip value) alongside the legacy Status column, plus prices, volumes, realized P&L, and timestamps.
+The export includes an End Reason column alongside the legacy Status column, plus prices, volumes, realized P&L, and timestamps.
 Use it for tax records, prop-firm reporting, or your own spreadsheets.

 Cleaning up your Trade Log

 You can soft-delete closed trades to declutter the log.
-Deleting a trade also removes its positions.
-Deleted trades move to the Trash, where you can restore them later.
+Select rows directly (desktop checkboxes or mobile long-press), then delete from the bulk bar.
+Deleting a trade also removes its positions, and deleted trades move to the Trash where you can restore them later.

 WARNING